Key Takeaways

 The evolution of AI keyboards shows where this is heading.
 We're moving from simple autocorrect to sophisticated writing partners.
 But notice - it's still called a "keyboard."
 The human is still doing the writing, just with better tools.

-Research from MIT Technology Review suggests that the most successful professionals will be those who view AI as a collaborator rather than a competitor or a replacement.
-The mindset matters as much as the skills.
+Research from MIT Technology Review consistently finds that the most successful professionals are those who view AI as a collaborator rather than a competitor or a replacement.
+That insight has only sharpened as AI capabilities have grown — the mindset matters as much as the skills, and probably more than the specific tools you use.

 But - and this is crucial - the writers who succeed will be those who maintain their humanity while leveraging technology.
 The goal isn't to write like AI, it's to write better than you could without AI.